Occupations Associated With Mesothelioma

 Although the risk for asbestos exposure is not as significant today as it was decades ago, many workers may be exposed to asbestos today in various contexts, such as construction workers performing building renovations, building demolition workers, and other workers.
 Additionally, the devastating destruction of the World Trade Center towers on September 11, 2001 may have exposed millions of New Yorkers to asbestos-contaminated air.

 Is Your Former Occupation Associated with Mesothelioma?

 While not everyone who was exposed to asbestos is at risk for developing mesothelioma, because it is the only known cause of mesothelioma, it is a critical issue that should be discussed with your doctor—even if you are not experiencing symptoms.

-For experienced advice about recovering compensation for your medical expenses and suffering, contact our personal injury lawyers at Crain Lewis Brogdon, LLP, in Dallas, Texas.
-We offer a free initial consultation about your concerns to inform you of your legal options.
+For experienced advice about recovering compensation for your medical expenses and suffering, contact our Dallas mesothelioma lawyers at Crain Lewis Brogdon, LLP.
+We offer free initial consultations to listen to our clients' concerns and inform them of their legal options.